-With the passage of the federal Every Student Succeeds Act (ESSA), Congress has maintained the focus on advancing equity and excellence for all students, particularly disadvantaged and high need students.
+The federal Every Student Succeeds Act (ESSA), maintains a focus on advancing equity and excellence for all students, particularly disadvantaged and high need students.
 Guided by ESSA, in Massachusetts the current accountability system identifies how a district or school is doing through the following measures:

 Rethinking Discipline Initiative: Suspending students from school for non-violent offenses, and particularly suspending them repeatedly, takes them out of the classroom and may have limited effectiveness in improving their behavior and performance, and cause the students to fall behind academically.
 School leaders in Massachusetts and across the U.S. have found that by improving school climate through positive behavioral interventions, supports, and strategies, including restorative practices and conflict resolution, they can not only reduce suspensions but also promote greater school safety, discipline, and academic success.
 Informed by state and federal laws and regulations, this initiative brings together schools/districts identified based on high rates of suspension and/or expulsion (for long-term suspensions or disparate rates related to race/ethnicity or disability status) and offers a professional learning network (PLN) where educators and administrators can learn with and from each other.

-My Career and Academic Plan (MyCAP): My Career and Academic Plan (MyCAP) is a process that engages and empowers students to seek out learning opportunities that align with individual career interests and self-defined goals.
-Through identification of interests and goals along with an acknowledgement of any barriers to success and supports necessary to overcome those barriers, MyCAP guides students as they map their academic plan, identify personal/social skills for development, and identify career development activities necessary to achieve their individual postsecondary success.
+My Career and Academic Plan (MyCAP): My Career and Academic Plan (MyCAP) is a process that engages and empowers students to own their future and seek out learning opportunities that align with individual interests, strengths, skills, and talents.
+As students understand themselves, they become better able to identify authentic career interests and develop goals for attainment.
+MyCAP guides students as they map their academic plan, identify the personal/social skills necessary for workplace and life success, and identify and gain access to career development activities that will support them on their pathway to postsecondary success.

 Massachusetts Department of Elementary and Secondary Education

 75 Pleasant Street, Malden, MA 02148-4906